-- To get information in a way that you can understand, call your care coordinator or Member Services.
-Our plan has free interpreter services available to answer questions in different languages. - Our plan can also give you materials in languages other than English and in formats such as large print, braille, or audio.
-To obtain materials in one of these alternative formats, please call Member Services at 1 (888) 347-3630 (TTY: 711) or write to:
+- To get information in a way that you can understand, call Member Services.
+Our plan has free interpreter services available to answer questions in different languages. - Our plan can also give you materials in formats such as large print, braille, or audio.
+To obtain materials in one of these alternative formats, please call Member Services call 1 (888) 347-3630 (TTY: 711) or write to:

-Medica Member Services Route CP540 P.O.
+Medica Member Services: Route CP540 P.O.
 Box 9310 Minneapolis, MN 55440-9310

-• To make or change a standing request to get this document, now and in the future, in a language other than English or in an alternate format, call Member Services at the number at the bottom of this page.
+To make or change a standing request to get this document, now and in the future, in a language other than English or in an alternate format, call Member Services at the number at the bottom of this page.